tegacodes/p5.js-education/tutorials/p5-editor/getting-started-webeditor.md

 This is a brief walk through of the p5 web editor.

 The p5 web editor allows for p5 sketches to be created, edited and saved in the browser.
-Sketches are saved to user accounts and can be viewed publically.
-Media files such as images and sound can be uploaded for use in your sketch.
+Sketches are saved to user accounts and can be viewed publicly.
+Media files such as images and sound can be uploaded for use in sketches.
 Files must be smaller than 5mb.

 The p5 editor is in an alpha phase of development.
-Please report any bugs or issues you find to us here.
+Please report any bugs or issues you find to us [here.](https://github.com/processing/p5.js-web-editor/issues)

 ##Main Menu